Writing a Thesis and Making an Argument

 2. Historical Thesis Statements

-7. PDF A Guide to Writing a Senior Thesis in History & Literature
+7. PDF A Brief Guide to Writing the History Paper

 The Research Writing Process.
 In an earlier historical hack, we talked about the research writing process, as shown below: Understand the assignment.
 Select a research topic/develop a research question.
 Conduct research: find and evaluate sources.
 Create your claim (make an argument) Synthesize evidence.
 Put it together.